phreeza/manuscript_axon_potentials/doc/manuscript.md

 MSO dendrites with their bipolar morphology generate the dipolar EFP response [@McLaughlin2010Oscillatory; @Goldwyn2014Model].
 However, in the owl this dipolar morphology of neurons is largely absent [@carr90], making dendritic sources unlikely.
-In NL, synaptic currents cannot explain a dipolar EFP.
 This
 suggests that similar dipolar field potentials in owls and mammals emerge from different physiological substrates.
 Such a convergence might point towards an